-Chicago, November 14, 2023 - Thirty-four percent of AAPI adults communities report personally experiencing a hate incident in the last year, according to a new AAPI Data / AP-NORC survey.
-Nearly a quarter were verbally harassed or endured racial slurs, while one in ten were threatened with physical assault.
+Chicago, November 14, 2023 - Thirty-four percent of Asian American, Native Hawaiian and Pacific Islander adults report personally experiencing a hate incident in the last year, according to a new AAPI Data / AP-NORC survey.
+Nearly a quarter were verbally harassed or endured racial slurs, while one in ten was threatened with physical assault.
 Further, 16% say they were the victim of a hate crime, experiencing physical assault, property damage, or threats of assault or property damage because of their race or ethnic background.
 The results align with existing research documenting an increase in attacks targeting Asian American and Pacific Islander communities since the onset of the COVID-19 pandemic.